eksiscloud/Varnish_6.x/README.md

+Suomeksi: README-FI.md

-# varnish_6.x
+# varnish_6.6
-My working copy of stack Nginx+Varnish+Apache2 with several virtual hosts, bad-bot, closed 403-urls etc.
+My working copy of stack Nginx+Varnish+Apache2 with several virtual hosts, bad-bot, unauth 403-urls, GeoIP etc.

+Most of this works with older Varnis 6.x (<6.4) versions, but then you have to compile cookie VMOD.
+Or use ordinary regex.

 Heads up - this is from live setup, so remember change at least urls.
 And because of same reason I have some solution that suits for me, but surely not for you.